-Appendix 1
+Appendix 1: stress testing techniques

-Scenario Testing
+Scenario testing

 Scenario testing uses a hypothetical future state of the world to define changes in risk factors affecting a credit union's operations.
 This will normally involve changes in a number of risk factors, as well as ripple effects and other impacts that follow logically from these changes and related management and regulatory actions.
 Scenario testing is typically conducted over the time horizon appropriate for the business and risks being tested.